dulhaver/erpnext_how-to-s/encrypt_your_site.md

 cd /home/frappe/frappe-bench
 bench config dns_multitenant on
 ```
-this is needed **even if** you only use a singel site
+this is needed **even if** you only use a single site

 ### 2. point your (sub)domain to the IP of your ERPNext server

 - this is an "A record" in the DNS settings of your server
 - test, wheter your ERPnext instance shows up under that domain (erp.mysite.org)

-### 3.
+### 3. move your site

+as frappe system user

-mv /home/frappe/frappe-bench/sites/site1.local /home/frappe/frappe-bench/sites/erp.mydomain.com
+`mv /home/frappe/frappe-bench/sites/site1.local /home/frappe/frappe-bench/sites/erp.mysite.org`

-afte

-r renaming the site1.local folder you can run the bench command as

-sudo bench setup lets-encrypt erp.mydomain.com

 ### 3. apply the let's encrypt certificate